 4 Common Signs of Shingle Damage

-- Missing – This is one of the more obvious signs of shingle damage.
+• This is one of the more obvious signs of shingle damage.
 Missing shingles will expose the area to the elements, allowing water to seep in and spreading the damage to other shingles.
-Call for storm damage repair to check for missing shingles after a high winds.
+Call us after a storm and we’ll check for missing shingles after a high winds.
 If your roof is still relatively new and in good condition, you might have to just replace the damaged section.

 The 3 Stages of Asphalt Shingle Aging and Deterioration